Connect with us

 Upon Johnson announcing his departure from Destination Smokehouse, Johnson’s manager created a GoFundMe.

 The page outlines Johnson’s plans for a food truck and a traveling platform that will spotlight small, locally owned BBQ and soul food spots.
-The campaign has already raised more than $70,000.
+At the time of this report, the campaign has raised more than $70,000.

 Johnson’s growing visibility has already attracted celebrity clients.
 His recent private event with the Isley Brothers signaled his shift toward independent work and national bookings